novak2000/text2image/README.md

 ### bad query examples

-Bad search examples usually envolves searching memes by text on the image
+Bad search examples usually involves searching memes by text on the image

-This can be solved by using OCR, and searching in both spaces(image and text)
+This can be solved by using OCR and searching in both spaces(image and text)

 ### query: it's been a ruff day
 ![kj](./screenshots/bad_day.png)

-### image from dataset we wanted to retrieve
+### image from the dataset we wanted to retrieve
 ![kj](./screenshots/ruff%20day.png)

 ## system evaluation

 One of ways to evaluate this system would be to create dataset with pairs (query, image).
-Query should be tailored specifically for the image.
+The Query should be tailored specifically for the image.
 We expect that pair to have the best similarity metric, compared with the same query with other images from dataset.

-We would use `recall@1` as a evaluation metric.
-If there are multiple images that matches single query, we can use some of the metrics that also captures ranking of results, like `mAP@n` or `nDCG@n`.
+We would use `recall@1` as an evaluation metric.
+If multiple images matches single query, we can use some of the metrics that also capture the ranking of results, like `mAP@n` or `nDCG@n`.